deajan/smartmontools-win/README.md

 ﻿## Smartmontools for Windows Package
 (C) 2012-2016 Orsiris de Jong - http://www.netpower.fr

-Smartmontools For Windows is an alternate package for smartmontools by Bruce Allen and Christian Franke, and has been created to quickly install smartmontools as service, support mail or local alerts, and preconfigure smart monitor options.
+Smartmontools For Windows is an alternate package for smartmontools by Bruce Allen and Christian Franke, that has been created to smoothly install smartmontools as service, support out of the box mail or local alerts, and configure smart daemon options with a graphical user interface.
 Installation can be run silently with command line parameters for massive deployments, or with a graphical user interface.

 Configuration files are automatically generated (but you can still enjoy manual editing of course).
-A service called "SmartD" is created and launched at system startups.
+A service called "smartd" is created and launched at system startups.
 This service will enumerate hard disks smartmontools can monitor and send an email and/or show a local message in case of errors.
-A file called smart.log is created on error, including all smart information, and sent by mail.
-A error action log is created under erroraction.log.

-Optionally, an initial smart.log file is kept on the disk, in the case you want to keep initial smart infos for warranty issues.

-This software and the software it installs are under GPL licence.
+Everytime smartd detects an issue, the current states of the drives are written to smart.log and an alert is triggered.
+When mail alert is triggered, all actions regarding that alerts are logged to erroraction.log

+On install, the current states of all drives smartd can detect are written to smartmontools-install-(version).log for warranty issues.

 No responsibility will be taken for any problems or malfunctions that may occur while using this software.

 Anyway,feel free to send a mail to ozy [at] netpower.fr for limited support on my free time.